DESTINATIONS · CALABRIA

 Tourist Appeal of Gerace – the Cathedral as a Key Point of Interest

 Gerace, a picturesque town in the heart of Calabria, known for its medieval architecture, attracts visitors from around the world.
-The town's name derives from the Greek word Geraki, meaning falcon, alluding to the inaccessible hilltop position of the settlement.
-One of the key points on the tourist map of the region is the cathedral basilica, whose majestic presence delights lovers of both history and sacred art.
+The town's name is traditionally derived from a Greek word meaning a bird of prey, and is linked to a local legend about the founding of the settlement.
+One of the key points on the tourist map of the region is the cathedral basilica, whose striking presence attracts lovers of history and sacred art.

 The cathedral interior, based on a Latin cross plan, conceals a remarkable columnar system that captures the attention of every visitor.
-The main nave is separated from the side aisles by twenty columns of ancient granite and polychrome marble, most likely recovered from the ruins of Greek Locri Epizephyrii.
-The use of these ancient spolia was intended to demonstrate the triumph of Christianity over the pagan past, while maintaining respect for classical beauty.
+The main nave is separated from the side aisles by rows of ancient columns and spolia, probably recovered from earlier buildings; some scholars suggest they may also have come from the area of Locri Epizephyrii.
+The use of such elements well illustrates how medieval churches in southern Italy absorbed older layers of local history.
 Above the naves stretches a ceiling of dark wood with a truss construction, which adds an austere, authentic warmth to the interior.

 When visiting Gerace, it is worth noting other attractions such as the 11th-century medieval fortress and the Jewish quarter of Giudecca.
 The cathedral functions not only as a monument but also as the home of the invaluable Cathedral Treasury, exhibited in the Museo Diocesano.
 There, visitors can admire the 12th-century Byzantine Staurotheke – a reliquary of the Wood of the True Cross adorned with precious stones and pearls.